(Amazon UK link) |

 By the end of the first chapter, Tilly is established as a fiery, determined and impetuous girl who has great strength of feeling.
 Her main fault is that she stories whenever it suits her, and frequently gets caught up in a tangle of lies.

-Although I sympathised with Tilly, and thought the book well-written, there was rather too much action for my personal tastes, and too little characterisation.
-Other than Tilly, all the other characters were rather shadowy.
+Although I sympathised with Tilly, and thought the book well-written, there is rather too much action for my personal tastes, and too little characterisation.
+Other than Tilly, all the other characters are rather shadowy.

 My longer review of 'Tilly True' is here at The Bookbag.